tekknolagi/isdt/lecture-notes/2-vcs.md

 alongside your existing files.

 Once you have a repository, you can run all sorts of other Git subcommands.
-Each subcommand is basically its own command--they just all happen to be implemented inside a single program, `git`.
+Each subcommand is basically its own command---they just all happen to be implemented inside a single program, `git`.
 Each subcommand has its own man page, whose name is prefixed with `git-`.
 For example, `man git-init`.

-Let's try out the `git status` subcommand on a new repository! `git status` tells you what Git thinks the current state of things is.
-It shows you a helpful English description of what's going on, as well as some suggested things to do next.
-In this case, it helpfully suggests that you make and *track* some files:
+Try out the `git status` subcommand! `git status` tells you what Git thinks the current state of things is.
+It shows you a helpful description of what's going on, as well as some suggested things to do next.
+When you run it in a new repository, it helpfully suggests that you make and *track* some
+files:

 ```
 $ git status